 - Use credit card for car rental insurance – Instead of purchasing LDW, leverage your credit card for insurance.
 Make sure you read your policy beforehand to know what and how you’re covered.

-- Refueling service is never a good idea – Unless you think you’re going to be in a crazy time crunch, always fill up the tank before you return the car.
+- Refuelling service is never a good idea – Unless you think you’re going to be in a crazy time crunch, always fill up the tank before you return the car.
 Even if they offer you a temping fuel plan, it’ll always be more expensive than you filling it up by yourself.

 Are there any codes for underage drivers (under 25)